 How to prepare for a Photo-shoot at your hotel

-6) Outdoor Pool – We prefer to shoot when free of guests.
-Area should be tidy, no water marks on the floor.
-Sunny is best.
-If there are spot lights, it can look good at sunset too.
+5) Outdoor Pool – We prefer to shoot when free of guests.
+Area should be tidy with no dirty towels.
+Lounger chair backs to be the same setting.
+No water marks or puddles on the floor around the pool.
+When sunny is best.

 Any questions, please let me know?

 Andrew Meli, PhotoWeb